tdiprima/normalize-quotes/README.md

 ```
 # Before
-"It's a 'great' day…" said the README.
+“It’s a ‘great’ day…” said the README.

 # After
 "It's a 'great' day..." said the README.